emqx/emqx-docs/en_US/access-control/authn/authn.md

 Storing a password in plain text would mean that anyone who looked through the database would be able to just read the user’s passwords.
 Therefore it is recommended to use password hashing algorithms to store the password as the generated hash.
 EMQX supports a variety of password hashing algorithms to meet various security requirements.

-Besides, EMQX also supports adding salt to Hashing, the unique hash produced by adding the salt (password_hash) can protect us against different attacks.
+Besides, EMQX also supports adding salt to hashing, the unique hash produced by adding the salt (password_hash) can protect us against different attacks.

 #### Workflow

 The workflow of password hashing is as follows:

 1. EMQX authenticator uses the configured query statement to query qualified identity credentials from the database, including hashed passwords and salt values;
-2. When a client tries to connect, EMQX authenticator will hash the password provided by the client with the configured hash algorithm and the queried salt value;
+2. When a client tries to connect, EMQX authenticator hashes the password provided by the client with the configured hash algorithm and the queried salt value;
-3. EMQX authenticator will compare the hash password queried from the database in step 1 with the hash value calculated in step 2.
-If they are matching, it will allow the permission request.
+3. EMQX authenticator compares the hash password queried from the database in step 1 with the hash value calculated in step 2.
+If they match, it allows the permission request.

 Below is the hashing algorithms EMQX supports: